Teaching teachers about sustainable forestry

 - Project Learning Tree training and certification

-- FREE meals, lodging, materials, and transportation during the tour
+- $150 cost covers all meals, lodging, materials and transportation during the tour.

 Interested in learning more or applying?
 Applications are open in January, and can be submitted online through the link below!
 See what other teachers are saying about the tour, and check out some of our past experiences at: